Rianto-RNT/rnt-react-development/README.md

   - Mutation On The Client #1
     - Create resolvers
     - implementing resolvers and typeDefs in index.js
-  - Mutation On The Client #2
     - Header container
     - Cart-icon container
     - Implementing new graphql pattern in header and cart icon
+  - Mutation On The Client #2
+   - Create collection item container
+   - Implementing collection item container to Collection preview component

 ## TODO to fix